 - Keeping detailed records of what has occurred, including records of the actions you have taken across the business to avoid redundancies, in case of future audits

-- Reminding any Tier 2 workers who are furloughed of the immigration conditions they have that restrict work, training and volunteering
+- Reminding any Tier 2 workers who covered by a wage support scheme of the immigration conditions they have that restrict work, training and volunteering

 Terminating the employment of Tier 2 workers

 Unfortunately, you may be forced to consider terminating the employment of sponsored workers or making them redundant as a result of the economic downturn.
 In this circumstance, employers are required to notify the Home Office of the end of their employment by submitting a report on the SMS within 10 working days of the employee’s last day of employment.